Coedpoeth United F.C.: Recent history

 The current Adult section of the club reformed in 1999 and joined the Welsh National League.

 Steve Wilk took over as manager from Steve Jones at the start of the 2011–12 season.
 They finished up 3rd in the league in his first season in charge.
 In 2012–13, the club reached its first senior cup final for many years, losing 1–0 in the WNL Premier Division final to local rivals, Brymbo at Cefn Druids.
 Coedpoeth United FC finished in 8th place in the league in the season ended 2012–13.

 Steve Wilk remained in charge for the start of the 2013–14 season assembling arguably the strongest squad on paper they had for many years.
 After a tough first round of games, with only one point on the board after 6 games, Steve Wilk resigned.
 Steve Jones stepped back into management (after a brief unhappy spell at Brymbo) to bring the team up to finish away from the relegation zone in 11th place.

 Dur to new work commitments, Steve Jones was unable to continue as manager for the start of the 2014–15 season and so long serving player John Griffiths stepped in to become player/manager with Andy Pryde as his player assistant.

 The 2015–16 season saw the appointment of former Everton, Wrexham and Wales international Dave Smallman as manager, however Smallman left after only a few games and was replaced by long time player, and reserves coach Karl Fenlon.

-The 2018–19 season was looking promising for the young U-19 squad managed by Karl Thomas and his assistant Jack Pawley, coming 2nd in the league the previous season, Karl's team was looking to fulfill everyone's expectations and finally win a senior trophy after a long 14-year wait.
-After a difficult but solid league campaign, Karl's squad managed to win the league title while losing just 2 games and drawing once.
+Post Covid (2021–2026)

+Following the formation of the North East Wales Football League in 2020, Coedpoeth United continued to compete in the league structure while focusing on rebuilding the club both on and off the field.
+Alongside improvements to the senior playing squad, the club invested in developing its youth pathway and strengthening its community presence.

+During the early 2020s, Coedpoeth expanded its football provision, establishing a clear development pathway from junior football into the senior game.
+By the 2025–26 season, the club had over 300 players and volunteers across teams ranging from Under-7 level through to senior football.

+A significant milestone came during the 2024–25 season when the club's Under-19 side completed an unbeaten league campaign, winning the league title.
+The entire squad committed to the club for the following season, with a number of players progressing into the senior setup as part of Coedpoeth United's long-term player development strategy.

+Ahead of the 2025–26 season, former club captain Jack Pawley was appointed first-team manager after spending almost a decade as a player with the club.
+He succeeded Wayne Jones, who stepped down from first-team management due to personal reasons.
+Pawley was joined by Carl "Paddy" Partington, Aaron Camplin and Adam Taylor as part of the coaching staff.
+The side finished 5th in the North East Wales Football League Division One, and reached the league cup final, losing 3-2 to FC Queens Park.